-By taxi or car: There is a taxi rank outside Charing Cross station to make hailing a cab a fuss-free experience.
+Getting thereBy Tube: The nearest station to the Gielgud Theatre is Piccadilly Circus on the Piccadilly and Bakerloo lines, although Charing Cross is not much further afield and is serviced by the Northern, Bakerloo and National Rail services.By bus: Numbers 14, 19 and 38 all stop close to the theatre.By taxi or car: There is a taxi rank outside Charing Cross station to make hailing a cab a fuss-free experience.
 Alternatively, drivers can park at the Poland Street or Chinatown MasterPark or the NCP on Wardour Street.

 SeatingThe Gielgud Theatre is a difficult theatre due to a number of pillars around the auditorium.
 The deep curve of the Dress Circle continues high into the theatre, making each of the higher sections shallow but curved around.
 The auditorium seats 888 people over three levels, and the gentle hum of the tube can be felt and heard regularly throughout each performance.

 The Stalls section is divided into four blocks, with a larger front section and three back sections divided by a number of pillars.
 These pillars restrict a lot of the action, and are always in view for those sat rows S-Z on either side of the house.
 The best seats are in the central block between rows K and R, as close to the middle as possible to avoid any form of obstruction.
 The height of the stage restricts some views from the front couple of rows and some production elements will be missed.
 The Dress Circle is the first level up, 3 steps above street level.
 The section feels quite narrow due to the curve around the balcony.
 It is divided into three sections, of which the central is the best in terms of view of the stage.
 Seats towards the end of each row curve around the balcony and provide a restricted view.
 Row A and boxes are heavily restricted and should only be chosen if discounted.